-The key to ADA compliance, especially voluntary compliance (just like preventing speeding, theft, drunk driving, and murder), is the fear of penalties, repercussions, and financial expense.
-The AG is fighting to eliminate fear of any potential penalties or repercussions and to cover defense costs for business who are not even willing to pay \$25 to put up proper signage to comply with the ADA.
-"Why would a business voluntarily comply, when no government agency cares and individuals with disabilities are afraid to complain for fear of being told that they are banned from that location?" asked Mr. Callan rhetorically.
+The key to ADA compliance is private enforcement.
+Unfortunately, the AG is fighting against private ADA enforcement; instead, he is providing cover and support for the ADA and civil rights offending businesses.
+"Why would any business voluntarily comply with the ADA, when no government agency cares about enforcement and individuals with disabilities are afraid to complain for fear repercussions and of being banned from that location?" asked Mr. Callan rhetorically.

-If the AG gets his way, violating the ADA will even be less risky and penalty free.
-The AG is supporting a law to allow ADA violators 120 days from the time that someone complains to fix their violations without any potential penalty, even though the law has been in place for over 26 years.
+If the AG gets his way, violating the civil rights guaranteed by the ADA will become penalty free.
+To make matters worse for the disabled community, the AG is now also supporting a proposed amendment to law to allow ADA violators to have a grace period of 120 days from the time that someone complains to them to fix their violations without any potential penalty, even though the current law has been in place for over 26 years.
 AID knows this is a pointless and discriminatory requirement; it mailed out over 40,000 notices and found tens of thousands of businesses still did not take any corrective action.
 "If this law is approved, it would be the same as requiring the police to visit a criminal and tell them they have 120 days to stop committing the crime or they'd risk getting in trouble.
 There's no incentive to comply.
-Only businesses that already care about individuals with disabilities, apparently the less than 3%, would be compliant because they do it voluntarily."
+Only businesses that already care about individuals with disabilities would comply on their own, and that number by AID's surveys is apparently less than 3% of Arizona businesses."
 Stated Mr. Callan.